lhmachado/swarm-agent-alpine/README.md

 # swarm-agent-alpine
-An swarm agent to run on alpine
+An swarm agent to run java, maven, gradle and node builds